oOthkOo/embryo.js/README.md

  * Extend : A plugin to add default properties values
  * Attribute : A plugin to generate "getters" and "setters" methods
  * BeforeAfter : A plugin to redefine/control super methods execution
+ * Surcharge : A plugin to allow you call specific method with multiple arguments

 <h4>Extend</h4>
 To configure Extend plugin :